cdmandrews/cdmandrews.github.io/3301/weekly/week-04-notes.md

 Knowing who uses a text and why they use it helps us to figure out what the content of a piece of writing needs to be as well as how to present that content.
 Consider the job description again: It typically begins with an overview of the job as well as minimum qualifications.
 Why does it begin there?
 Why isn’t this information at the end, or in the middle somewhere?
 The overview acts as a kind of advertisement; it is there to attract candidates to the position.
 But the minimum qualifications quickly help candidates to consider whether or not they should apply–which in turn saves the company extra work identifying people who do not qualify.
 In that sense, the minimum qualifications help both the job searcher and the company work more efficiently.

 But, some of you might be thinking, sometimes the minimum qualifications are found later in the job description.
 That is true.
 Can you imagine a reason for that?
 If so, you have identified another important principle that applies to genres: **genres often have typical features and designs, but genres aren’t formulas**.
 In other words, there is not one exact way to write them.
-Instead, genres are governed by what are called “conventions” or guiding principles.
+Instead, genres are governed by what are called “**conventions**” or guiding principles.
 We can speak generally about how to write any given genre, but there are always likely to be exceptions based in specific communities and organizations that circulate genres.
-(This is why adopting a curious attitude about writing, instead of simply looking for the “right way” to write something, will serve you better as a professional.
-It will also help alleviate frustration when what you thought was the “right way” to write something ends up requiring editing or modification.)
+This is why adopting a curious attitude about writing, instead of simply looking for the “right way” to write something, will serve you better as a professional.
+It will also help alleviate frustration when what you thought was the “right way” to write something ends up requiring editing or modification.

 The table below shows some of the most common [genres we talk about in technical communication](https://genreacrossborders.org/research/technical-communication).
 Of course, there are many, many others specific to particular professions, communities, and organizations.